NetSim Academic: a network lab on your desktop

 • Understanding of 5G NR (3GPP) pathloss models (PDF, HTML)

-• 5G Numrologies and their impact on end to end latencies (PDF, HTML)
+• 5G numerologies and their impact on end-to-end latencies (PDF, HTML)